a generation x man sitting with his feet on a desk in an office with headphones on, listening to voice actor audition demos. Auditioning

 How do Mistakes Made by Voice Actors Impact Producers?

-Mistakes like mis-labelling files or mispronouncing industry vocabulary don’t just impact the voice actor.
+Mistakes like mislabeling files or mispronouncing industry vocabulary don’t just impact the voice actor.
 They impact the producer as well.
 In this video, the client panelists explain how those small oversights can lead to greater issues.

 The producer, if unable to catch the mistake before getting to the end client, is now the “fall guy.”
-The end client will attribute the mistake to their performance and that can lead to a strain of relationship for the producer and end client, jeopardizing the voice over work as well.
+The end client will attribute the mistake to their performance and that can lead to a strain on the relationship for the producer and end client, jeopardizing the voice over work as well.
 Charlie uses the phrase “floodgates of failure” to describe how the smallest of errors can snowball into clients questioning to continue their business with the production house, and in turn, the voice actor sourced by the production house.

-If these types of details – like pronunciation, or file naming conventions – aren’t provided, get ahead of it by asking for those types of things at the beginning of the project’s coordination.
+If these types of details — like pronunciation or file naming conventions — aren’t provided, get ahead of it by asking for those types of things at the beginning of the project’s coordination.

-What Makes a Voice Actor a Star
+What Makes a Voice Actor a Star?

-To Charlie, the nuances and varying emphasis’ that a voice actor can put into a read are what make them stand out.
+To Charlie, the nuances and varying emphasis that a voice actor can put into a read are what make them stand out.
 But that’s easier said than done!
 How does one learn which words to emphasize, and exactly how that emphasis should be handled?

 One way to practice emphasis and identifying what sounds good – and different – is to read a sentence of the script repeatedly for as many words as are in the script, and emphasize each word individually per read.

-For example, our script line is “I told you that I would bring the dip.”
+For example, our script line is “I told you that I would bring the dip.

 For the exercise, you could read it 9 times because there are 9 words in the sentence.
 And you could read them like this: